Brønnum House: Hirschsprung, Henriques and Heine

+Café Brønnum

+Hofskrædder D. Therkelsens Enke & Søn was initially based on the ground floor of the building.
+In 1871 it was replaced by Emil Brønnum's conditorie.
+The café was popular with actors from the Royal Danish Theatre.
+It existed for more than 125 years.
+The premises were later used by the Royal Danish Theatre as a ticket office.

 Architecture

 The building is four storeys high and consists of four bays on Tordenskjoldsgade, a three-bay rounded corner and a half bay that connects the building to Harsdorff's House on Kongens Nytorv.
 The building surrounds three sides of a small courtyard which is closed to the south by a fire wall.

 The external façade has rustication on the ground floor and rich stucco decorations on the upper floors.
 The keystones of the rounded openings are designed as grotesque masques.
-Other decorations include dolphins below the windows on the first floor and shields crowned by hives and held by mermaids above the windows on the first floor and eagles above the windows on the second floor.
+Other decorations include dolphins below the windows on the first floor, shields crowned by hives and held by mermaids above the windows on the first floor, and eagles above the windows on the second floor.
 The iron balconies on the rounded corner of the first and second floor are supported by flying eagles.
 Below the rain gutters is a frieze featuring putti holding a garland.
 A falling putto is seen in the bay furthest to the east.
 The figure was made to commemorate a worker who fell to his death under the construction of the building.

-The apartment on the second floor features murals with scenes from Hirschsprung's country house painted by Niss (1842-1905) and Gotfred Rump (1816–80).
+The apartment on the second floor features murals with scenes from Hirschsprung's country house painted by Thorvald Niss (1842-1905) and Gotfred Rump (1816–80).
 The living room features the original leather wallpaper with gilded detailing.
+An oval room is decorated with a golden Japanese Kinkarakami wallpaper.

 Today

 In 2014, Brønnum House was acquired by Karberghus and put through a major renovation.
-The building now houses a high-end office hotel (office club) with 140 workplaces on 4 floors.
+The building now houses a high-end office hotel (office club) with 140 workplaces on four floors.
 The offices are fully service.
 A cocktail bar opened on the ground floor in August 2016.

+In media and culture

+The Salomon family in Henrik Pontoppidan's Lykke-Per was possibly inspired by the Hirschsrpung family.
+Henrik Pondoppidan knew them personally.

+The painter Edvard Lehmann created a painting of a music soirée in the Hneriques family's home.
+The people seen in the picture include the composer Niels W. Gade and the ballet dancer Juliette Price.

+Elisabeth Hvidt (née Henriques), a granddaughter of Martin and Therese Henriques, described everyday life in the Henriques family's home on Kongens Nytorv in the 1983 book Kom Indenfor beskrevet livet på førstesalen.